Invisalign vs. Braces: Which Is Right for You?

 Clear aligners like Invisalign — and the Spark™ system we use at Innova Smiles — are a series of custom-molded plastic trays worn 20–22 hours per day.
 You swap to a new tray every 1–2 weeks, and each tray moves your teeth incrementally toward the final position.
 Because they're removable, you take them out to eat, drink anything other than water, and brush your teeth.

 Both systems move teeth through the same biological mechanism: sustained pressure that prompts bone remodeling.
+According to the American Dental Association (ADA), both fixed braces and clear aligners are effective orthodontic treatments when properly supervised by a licensed dental professional.
 The difference is in how that pressure is delivered, maintained, and experienced by the patient.

 Side-by-Side Comparison